RealAhani/Cpp_Template/README.md

  - clang-format , clang-tidy , cmake-format
  - vcpkg (catch2)
  - cmake 3.26 or greater
+ - ninja
- - cppcheck
+ - cpp-check
  - clangd
-### Asan and UBsan are not working on windows
+### Sanitizers are not working properly on windows
+### Dont use sanitizers with test has been enabled

 ## Prerequisite for Android
  - NDK 27.2.12479018